Interstate 26: South Carolina

-Beyond I-77 is the Columbia metropolitan area with lodging, dining, and shopping possibilities.
-This metropolitan area ends mostly after exit 101, past which the terrain becomes somewhat hilly once again.
-The next major city is Newberry.
-Later, I-26 splits off north toward Spartanburg, where I-26 has a junction with the I-85 corridor, which has a significant amount of international business and manufacturing.
+I-26 enters South Carolina just northeast of Landrum, traveling southeast.
+The first major city along its route is Spartanburg, where it intersects I-85.
+Traveling through the Sumter National Forest, it connects with Newberry before entering the Columbia metropolitan area, where it connects to the southern terminus of I-77 in Cayce.

+I-26 continues southeast to Orangeburg County where it intersects with I-95.
+Between Cayce and Orangeburg, the highway goes up and down a few very long hills averaging about 100 ft.
+After I-95, the highway travels southeast over flat plains with little urbanization past Summerville until it reaches its eastern terminus in Charleston.

 I-26 is deemed a hurricane evacuation route in South Carolina.
 During hurricane evacuation, lane reversal on I-26 will occur between its junctions with I-526 in Charleston and I-77 in Columbia.
 This is to aid travelers leaving the Charleston area.
 Lane reversal on I-26 has been used, such as during evacuations for Hurricane Florence in September 2018.